devschool-rocks/www/articles/ultimate-online-developer-bootcamp-comparison-2016.md

 ---
 How does one choose an online web developer training school?
 How do you know which is the best developer bootcamp?
 Here are the top 3 online coding schools.

-Programming bootcamps, dev bootcamps, developer schools, or coding schools, as they are known have proliferated the Internet.
+Coding bootcamps, dev bootcamps, developer schools, or coding schools, as they are known have proliferated the Internet.

 In this article I will try to give you some good questions to have your prospective developer bootcamps answer to determine if they are the best developer bootcamp for you or just another pretender.